ninnion/Sentiment-Analysis/README.md

 ----
 1. Download this repository or copy the code into your IDE.

-2. Make sure that all pre-requisites are met.
+2. Make sure that all prerequisites are met.
 We highly recommend using the Spyder IDE and making the "Plots" window visible (found in the upper right corner).
 We also recommend using the default settings of your IDE, since otherwise the plotting may not be displayed as intended.

 3. (Recommended) Exchange the existing bearer token with your own bearer token in code line 52.